Video Volunteers: Programs

 In 2009 Video Volunteers had this program in partnership with the Brazilian NGO Casa das Caldeiras to launch VCU.br.
 This program selects ten graduates of Brazilian favela media programs and trains them over a course of a year in producing and distributing videos for mainstream TV.

 The Community Radio Forum-India is a registered association of community radio broadcasters, researchers and advocates in India.
-Video Volunteers was the secretariat of the Community Radio Forum (CRF) from September 2008 to February 2010, and Stalin K, the Managing Trustee of Video Volunteers, is the former Convener of the forum.
+Video Volunteers was the secretariat of the Community Radio Forum (CRF) from September 2008 to February 2010, and Stalin K, the Managing Trustee of Video Volunteers-India, is the former Convener of the forum.
 CRF believes in the power of community radio, is committed to democratization of India's airwaves and works to enable community organizations to set up their own Community Radio Station.

 Videoshala started in 2007 as a joint project by Video Volunteers and two Gujarat-based NGOs, Drishti and Udaan.
 Videoshala is a program that trains community members how to produce educational videos, using the visual medium to incorporate values of democracy, diversity and citizenship in the video kits.
 Locally trained producers from the community produce the educational videos and screen them in schools.
 The films are screened to children in 200 schools throughout the state of Gujarat.

 In the year 2009, Video Volunteers partnered with Global Fund for children (GFC) in a pilot project called Videoactive Girls.
 Under the project, which was a learning initiative of The Nike Foundation's Brain Trust of Practitioners, VV developed a toolkit on how community-based organizations and the adolescent girls they serve can harness, produce and use the power of the visual media to tell their stories.

 Research

-In collaboration with the Indian Institute of Management, Ahmedabad, India's leading business school, VV implemented a research project to explore methods of evolving community-based media to generate high levels of financial sustainability.
+In collaboration with the Indian Institute of Management, Ahmedabad, India's leading business school, VV conducted a research project to explore methods of evolving community-based media to generate high levels of financial sustainability.
 IIM's centre for Innovation, Incubation and Entrepreneurship and VV work together to explore methods and possibilities of generating revenue through the mainstream media in collaboration with other NGOs.
 Another area that the project aims to explore is how such community video businesses can be supported by micro credit lending.